coolharsh55/dpv-x/README.md

 The namespace for DPV terms is `http://www.w3.org/ns/dpv#` with suggested prefix `dpv`.
 The IRI for DPV is currently redirected to serve the files hosted in this repository from GitHub pages i.e. `https://w3c.github.io/dpv/dpv/` (thanks to @bert-github for setting this up).
 Content-negotiation should therefore be supported for all files/serialisations of the DPV and its modules.

-### DPV-GDPR
+### DPV Family of Documents

+* [DPV-Primer](https://www.w3id.org/dpv/dpv-primer): The Primer serves as an introductory document to DPV and provides an overview of its concepts.
+* [DPV](https://www.w3id.org/dpv): (This document) The DPV Specification is the formal and normative description of DPV and its concepts.
+It provides a serialisation of the concepts as a taxonomy using SKOS.
+* [DPV-NACE](https://w3.org/ns/dpv-nace): vocabulary provides a RDFS and DPV compatible serialisation of the  [NACE](https://ec.europa.eu/eurostat/ramon/nomenclatures/index.cfm?TargetUrl=LST_NOM_DTL&StrNom=NACE_REV2) industry standard classification system used in the EU.

+**Extensions to concepts**

-The [**DPV-GDPR**](https://w3.org/ns/dpv-gdpr) vocabulary expands on the DPV vocabulary to provide the specific legal basis, rights, and concepts defined within GDPR.
-It expands or specialises the concepts in DPV for use with GDPR.
+* [DPV-GDPR](https://www.w3id.org/dpv/dpv-gdpr) Extension to the DPV that expands on the DPV vocabulary to provide the specific legal basis, rights, and concepts defined within GDPR.
+It expands or specialises the concepts in DPV for use with GDPR..

-### DPV-NACE

-The [**DPV-NACE**](https://github.com/w3c/dpv/tree/master/dpv-nace) vocabulary provides a RDFS and DPV compatible serialisation of the  [NACE](https://ec.europa.eu/eurostat/ramon/nomenclatures/index.cfm?TargetUrl=LST_NOM_DTL&StrNom=NACE_REV2) industry standard classification system used in the EU.
+* [DPV-PD](https://www.w3id.org/dpv/pd): Extension to the DPV providing a taxonomy of personal data categories.

+**Serialisations of DPV**

+[DPV-SKOS](https://www.w3id.org/dpv/dpv-skos): A serialisation of the DPV using [RDFS] and [SKOS].
+Useful when the full expsitivity of OWL is not required.
+[DPVS-GDPR](https://www.w3id.org/dpv/dpv-skos/dpv-gdpr) and [DPVS-PD](https://www.w3id.org/dpv/dpv-skos/dpv-pd) provide DPV-SKOS based extensions for GDPR and DP respectively.
+[DPV-OWL](https://www.w3id.org/dpv/dpv-owl): is a serialisation of the DPV using [OWL] to enable its use as an OWL2 ontology.
+Useful when utilising OWL2-based logical axioms and semantic reasoning.
+[DPVS-GDPR](https://www.w3id.org/dpv/dpv-owl/dpv-gdpr) and [DPVS-PD](https://www.w3id.org/dpv/dpv-owl/dpv-pd) provide DPV-SKOS based extensions for GDPR and DP respectively.

 ### DPV and Modules